whiteand/quartet/README.md

 console.log(isValidLettersDict(lowLettersDict))
 ```

-Lets check if keys corresponds values with using of
+Let's check if keys correspond values with using of
 custom validation function

 ```javascript